 Your Body Never Stops Talking

-The Most Honest Part of Your Body (It’s Not Your Face)
+The Most Honest Part of Your Body, and It Is Not Your Face

 Your feet, on the other hand?
 Nobody thinks about those.

 Former FBI Special Agent Joe Navarro spent 25 years reading people’s body language during interrogations.
 His conclusion?
-The feet are the most honest part of the body.
-Here’s why:
+The feet are the most honest part of the body.[4]
+Here is why:

 • Your limbic brain (the emotional, survival part) controls your feet automatically

-• You can’t consciously fake foot behavior the way you can control your smile
+• You cannot consciously fake foot behavior the way you can control your smile

 • Feet respond instantly to comfort and discomfort without any conscious thought